-One of the most basic first aid skills that everyone should know is to cleaning and dressing a wound.
-First of all, this is not some macho thing where you take a huge swig from a bottle of whiskey or vodka then pour some on your wound before using a stapler to close your wound.
+One of the most basic first aid skills that everyone should know is cleaning and dressing a wound.
+First of all, this is not some macho thing where you take a huge swig from a bottle of whiskey or vodka and then pour some on your wound before using a stapler to close your wound.
 Those can be done but only when you have nothing else to use.

 Ideally, you should always have your first aid kit with you.
-Even when outside of your home, you should pack a personal first aid kit among your everyday carry.
+Even when outside of your home, you should pack a personal first aid kit in your everyday carry.
 You should also have one in your car emergency kit and another in the get home bag you keep in your place of work.

 Before touching any wound, wash your hands first with soap and water.
 If that’s not an option, use hand sanitizer.
 Once clean, put on a pair of disposable gloves.